elipousson/presentations/2016-07-22-baltimore-data-day.md

 We also want to be transparent about data sources and share any data we get in formats that people can use.
 We are already using Google Sheets to do this and experimenting with using GitHub.

+--

+## Where did we get our data?

+- We used open data from Baltimore City and the State of Maryland
+- We had to ask for data (not just PDFs)
+- We had to be persistent

+TK: Image of Socrata Open Baltimore Data Portal

+Note:

+Add links and screenshots as appropriate.

 ---

 ## How did we approach our analysis?